In This Article

 Fill the Arch Subtly

 Adding an instant and natural lift is easily do-able by softly filling in your arch, giving it more definition, or simply making the arch slightly higher than where it naturally sits.
-"I tend to always use a pencil to fill in brows because it has better-staying power than a powder," says celebrity beauty artist Daniel Chinchilla.
-"For a softer look just apply a little pencil and brush it through to soften it up," he adds.
+"I tend to always use a pencil to fill in brows because it has better staying power than a powder," says celebrity beauty artist Daniel Chinchilla.
+"For a softer look, apply a little pencil and brush it through to soften it up," he adds.

 Add Volume and Texture

-If you want to create the most believable looking brow, Bailey's tip is to combine both powders and pencils together.
-"Start with a finely milled brow powder, like what you find inside of Brow Zigs Pro Palette, in a shade that’s lighter than your brow hairs," he explains.
-Next, use a firm microlining pencil to flick in a few hair-like strokes in areas that lack natural hair or depth of color.
-Bailey says "it’s important to space the strokes out a bit so you can see pops of flesh or the layer of powder between each one flick."
+If you want to create the most believable looking brow, Bailey's tip is to combine powders and pencils.
+"Start with a finely milled brow powder, like what you find inside of Brow Zigs Pro Palette ($39), in a shade that’s lighter than your brow hairs," he explains.
+Next, use a firm micro-lining pencil to flick in a few hair-like strokes in areas that lack natural hair or depth of color.
+Bailey says, "it’s important to space the strokes out a bit so you can see pops of flesh or the layer of powder between each one flick."

 Style the Hairs Upward

-Some people think that they can just achieve the lifted look with super arched brows, but that's definitely a myth.
+Some people think that they can achieve the lifted look with super arched brows, but that's a myth.
 "You can still have a lifted look in your brow even if you prefer a more linear shape," says Bailey.
-He reveals "the trick to doing this is to style the hairs in an upward direction.
-To do this you’ll just need a strong and flexible clear brow gel like 24-HR Brow Setter."
+He reveals, "the trick to doing this is to style the hairs in an upward direction.
+To do this, you’ll need a strong and flexible clear brow gel like 24-HR Brow Setter ($24)."

 Try a Brow Tinted Wax